This post will help you understand the different XCR Options click here.

 The answer to this question is personal.
 Heavy contour barrels are noticeably heavier.
 The best way to answer this question for most customers depends on what the firearm is to be used for.
 If you mostly go to the range and shoot targets from the bench, we would suggest a heavy contour barrel.
 If you are going to carry the rifle around to plink and hunt, we would suggest the light barrel.
 One of the great things about the XCR is that you can own both light and heavy barrels and swap them back and forth in minutes.

 The adjustable gas system meters how much gas goes from the barrel to the piston which cycles the action.
 A higher number allows more gas to cycle the action.
 You should use the lowest setting that reliably cycles your action.
+Here’s how to find the right setting.
+After you’ve broken in the weapon by firing 40 to 60 rounds, put one round in the magazine and find the lowest setting that ejects the round and holds the bolt open.
+Some like to set it one setting higher just to be sure.
 Each brand and type of ammo is different so you may need to change the gas setting when you change ammo.
-Our new Omni Brass Deflector, usually allows one to set the gas on a lower setting than our earlier brass deflectors.
-We strongly suggest you use the Omni Brass Deflector.
+As your XCR wears in, it needs less gas to cycle.
+You may want to check again to see which is the lowest setting that holds the bolt open.

 We offer two different gas systems for the XCR-L and XCR-M. One is a Type 2 Gas System which uses a Type 2 Gas Block which is labeled GB 2 in the XCR-L and XCR-M Builders.
 The other is a Type 3 Gas System which uses a Type 3 Gas Block which is labeled GB 3 in the Builders.